MEET OUR STAFF

 Finance and Operations Director

-Whitney Trumble has more than 16 years of experience volunteering, interning and working in the non-profit sector, with a specific focus on international relations, women’s human rights and conflict resolution.
-After completing her Master’s program from Columbia University’s School of International and Public Affairs in 2009, Whitney returned to her home state of Illinois to work in alternative dispute resolution, first with Resolution Systems Institute and then with CCR.
+Whitney Trumble has more than 18 years of experience volunteering, interning and working in the non-profit sector, with a specific focus on international relations, women’s human rights and conflict resolution.
+After completing her Master’s program from Columbia University’s School of International and Public Affairs, Whitney returned to her home state of Illinois to work in alternative dispute resolution, first with Resolution Systems Institute and then with CCR.
 Before assuming her current position, Whitney worked with the Cook County Mortgage Foreclosure Mediation Program as a case manager and then Supervisor of Case Management.

 Carolyn D. Agee has been with CCR since 2007.
 She began her career in administration at Chicago Metropolitan Mutual Assurance Company as a Policy Adjuster and later an Accounting Clerk.
 She worked in administration at Sears, Roebuck and Co. in the Accounting, Buying, Controller’s, Credit, Quality Control and Pension Departments at Sears Tower and Hoffman Estates, IL.
 Carolyn worked as Executive Administrative Assistant to the President of United Insurance Company of America, the Vice President of Agency and the Vice President of Human Relations.
 Prior to coming to CCR, Carolyn worked in the Judges Department at the Chicago Board of Elections